slz2003/RFCScope-/Errata_filtering/Result_manual/9716-4/packetizer_raw_output.md

 Clarify the override policy by indicating that receiver overrides should occur only for default values (TC=0 and TTL=255), or mandate that non-default values provided by the originator must be honored.

-**Severity:** Low
-  *Basis:* This ambiguity affects only the cosmetic QoS/TTL behavior in the echo reply and does not undermine the core OAM functionality.

-**Confidence:** High

-**Experts mentioning this issue:**

-- Causal: Issue 2.2
-- Boundary: Finding-2

 ---